telegram-prime/Telegram-.Session-to-.Session-.Json-Converter/README.md

  - Supports Pyrogram sessions format.
  - Supports account's re-authorization (creates new session).
  - Supports option to disconnect other account's sessions during conversion or re-authorization.
+ - Option to set custom number of connection re-tries and connection delays.
  - Multi-threaded work.
  - Control and adjust each and every step in setting of the JSON file conversion process.
  - Sort bad and good sessions to separate folders.